VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Polygon Sampling

 \section{Polygon Sampling}

-We prove qualitative results for showing the capability of our \ourmethodsmall{} to perform high diversity data sampling in the polygon manifold space.
-We now present the qualitative results for polygon-to-polygon interpolation approach and graph-to-graph interpolation approach.
+We provide qualitative results demonstrating the capability of \ourmethodsmall{} to perform high-diversity data sampling within the polygon manifold space.
+We present qualitative examples for both the polygon-to-polygon interpolation and graph-to-graph interpolation approaches.